comboshreddies/kubectl-line/README.md

 one can address those like {{ROLE}}, {{AGE}}, {{NAME}}, {{NAMESPACE}}.

-This tool relies on column names, but tries to be flexible on any column name format it gets, so as long as you keep column names with capital letters, you can use custom-columns formating of output.
+This tool relies on column names, but tries to be flexible on any column name format it gets, so as long as you keep column names with capital letters, you can use custom-columns formatting of output.
 For example if you specify
 ``` bash
 -o custom-columns=ABCD:.metadata.name,XYZ:.metadata.namespace,OPQ:.kind
 ```
-you should be able to use those column with their custom names.
+you should be able to use those columns with their custom names.
+Keep in mind that this tool relies on column names like NAME, NAMESPACE, KIND and such.

-# flow arangements
+# Flow arrangements

-## startes:
+## Starters:
-Starters are those command that you can start pipe sequence with:
+Starters are those commands that you can start pipe sequence with:

   _ kc-inject <file1> <file2>
     injects multiple kubectl config files in pipe stream ( kubectl is limited to only one config file )

-  _ cgc  : shortcut for confifg get-contexts
+  _ cgc  : shortcut for config get-contexts

   _ config get-contexts
-    injects all avalable context from confifle
+    injects all available context from conf files

   _ api-r  : shortcut for api-resources